aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-recognition/barcode-recognition-settings/_index.md

 <p align="center"><img src="qrdetectencoding.png"></p>

-## **Using FNC Symbols**
+## **FNC Symbols**
-The GS1 association utilizes FNC symbols to manage decoding for *Code 128* and some other barcode types.
-There are four types of FNC symbols (FNC1-4) among which FNC1 is the most widespread one and is used for GS1 Application Identifier (AI) marking.
-When the library detects that a barcode does not correspond to any of GS1 types (e.g. *Code 128* or *GS1 Code 128*), the decoder outputs FNC symbols as “<FNC#>”.
-Such messages can be deleted from the recognition results passing the *False* value to the *setStripFNC* method.
+The GS1 association suggests using FNC character to perform decoding of some symbologies, including *Code 128* and *Code 128*.
+Four types of FNC symbols (FNC1-4) are supported.
+FNC1 is the most widely used one that is intended for GS1 Application Identifier (AI) marking.
+When a barcode does not relate to any of GS1 types (e.g. *Code 128* or *GS1 Code 128*), the decoder processes FNC symbols as “<FNC#>”.
+These symbols can be removed from decoding results passing the *False* value to the *setStripFNC* method.

-The following code sample shows how to work with FCN symbols while reading a *Code 128* barcode demonstrated below.
+The following code snippet explains how to manage FCN symbols.

 {{< highlight csharp>}}
 //create barcode